Supreme Court of Florida Clarifies State Criminal Procedure on Statute of Limitations Defenses

 On April 12th, 2018, the Supreme Court of Florida issued a decision in the case of State of Florida v.
 Earvin Smith.
 The primary issue at stake in this case was: Must criminal defendants raise the possibility of a statute of limitations defense at their initial trial in order to preserve that issue for appeal?

 The state’s highest court answered this question in the affirmative.
 If a defendant fails to raise their statute of limitations defense during their trial, they will lose the right to directly appeal on that specific issue.
-Here, our Miami criminal defense lawyers analyze this case and explain the implications of the decision.
+Here, our Miami defense lawyers analyze this case and explain the implications of the decision.

 Case Analysis: State of Florida v.
 Earvin Smith